Wind-WindKids/winding/samples/storycats/winding.md

 “And I like you, so let's stay cats,” Trixy said.

 @image:
-Mickey and Trixy touch foreheads; warm browns glow with a new gold edge.
-A soft heart-shape of light forms above where their heads meet.
+Mickey and Trixy touch foreheads, a soft heart-shape of pink light forms above where their heads meet.
+Foxy looks at them, smiling.
+The garden is now vibrant with flowers and greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+There are monkeys swinging in the trees.
+A few ravens flying high.
+A few hummingbirds darting through.
+A couple of squirrels chattering.
+A couple of zebras drinking from the stream.
+A few cats playing and grooming.
+Sky a clear blue with white clouds.
+Sunlit highlights glow; cool greens rest in shade.
+No browns or heavy blacks—only clean, airy color with a gentle shimmer.

 --
 part3_ever_after: landscape-orientation
 --
 And they’ve lived happily ever after.

-@image:
-Fox, raven, hummingbird, cats, and friends together in a vivid meadow; the sky alive with color.
+@image: Aria.cat.colorful, Twap, Trish, Windy.hummingbird, Foxy, Ravy, Mickey, Trixy Foxy, Ravy, Windy, Mickey, Trixy, Trish, Twap and Aria together in a vivid meadow; the sky alive with color.